 - a wastewater treatment plant (WwTP) on a 23-hectare site at Clonshagh (Clonshaugh);

 - an outfall pipe from the wastewater treatment plant discharging 1km north-east of Ireland’s Eye.

 Following completion of the site selection process and extensive input from public consultation in 2013, Irish Water is progressing the studies required to prepare the planning application for the GDD project.
 A number of additional studies are now underway or planned to inform the Environmental Impact Statement (EIS).
 These include Marine Ground Investigations in Baldoyle Bay.

-Irish Water is managing the planning stages of the GDD project which involves the preparation of a planning application to be submitted towards the end of 2016 to the independent planning authority, An Bord Pleanála, for its adjudication.
+Irish Water is managing the planning stages of the GDD project which involves the preparation of a planning application to be submitted in the first half of 2017 to the independent planning authority, An Bord Pleanála, for its adjudication.

 Click here for more detailed information on the project